Overcoming the trauma bond.

 - Remove any reminders of them. ( if you have to communicate because you have children set up a different email address, or a second number, so you don’t have to look unless you need to.
 Respond don’t react and save all communication in case you need as evidence further down the line.
 Any reminders you can remove, then remover, places you visited together, try to focus on the times you have visited without them to start.
 Then focus on when you visit in that present moment, if your in the same home you lived together look for moving, or start decorating, it keeps you busy and changes the house, if your in a refuge focus on the new beginnings you’re creating for you, others have done this before you and you can, and you will do it too.

-- Learn your triggers for the emotional upset, and for anxiety, so you can learn coping strategies before they get a hold of you, when you feel then starting to tell yourself “I am safe now.”
+- Learn your triggers for the emotional upset, and for anxiety, so you can learn coping strategies before they get a hold of you, when you feel them starting to take over your thinking, tell yourself “I am safe now.”
 Focus on good positive things.
 Focus on the future you’re building for you.

 - Start creating and living in your own reality again.
 Start writing out the bad things of the relationship whenever you start dreaming of what could have been, or the thinking they’re not that bad, look at the notes of what they did to you and how much they hurt you.
 Also write yourself a letter of where you’d like to be one year from now, creating new visions and dreams for you, then start taking those simple steps to achieve, creating new goals for your future.